-Managing Director, Grant Craighead, said: "We are very pleased with these results.
-Importantly, the assays confirm that higher-grade mineralisation occurs in the contact zone between the main granodiorite intrusion and the enclosing volcanic sediments.
-This feature provides an opportunity to outline significant areas with above average grade mineralisation, that can be utilised to enhance operational cash flow during the early years of a conceptual mining operation.
-Drilling of the contact zone is continuing, and we look forward to reporting a steady flow of assay results over the coming months."
+Managing Director, Grant Craighead, said: "This is a very pleasing drill result.
+The assays are further evidence that higher-grade mineralisation occurs in the contact zone between the main granodiorite intrusion and the enclosing volcanic sediments.
+This feature will be the focus of our 2024 drilling program and provides an opportunity to outline significant areas with higher-grade mineralisation, that should enhance operational cash flow during the early years of a conceptual mining operation."